storlakovic/airline-fleet-management/README.md

 # Airline Operations Simulator

-A backend-focused simulation project for modeling the day-to-day operations of an airline.
+A simulation project for modeling the day-to-day operations of an airline.

 The goal is to represent core airline operations such as aircraft management, airport and route management, flight scheduling, aircraft assignment, operational states, and conflict detection.